abhishekg2048/Techpoint-Sales-Analysis/README.md

 ## Outcome
 Through this exploratory analysis we can acquire various insights such as:
-- How various outlet characteristcs (outlet size, location, type) influence sales performance.
+- How various outlet characteristics (outlet size, location, type) influence sales performance.
 - Which item categories and power usage levels drive revenue.
 - How sales trends relate to establishments and their age.
 The multi-tool cross validation also helps ensure consistency in reporting.